JunhengH/academic-jeffhao/content/project/joie-kdd.md

 ## More Info

-**Publication:** The 25th International ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2019
+**Publication:** The 25th International ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)

 **Date:** August, 2019